AdobeDocs/commerce-cloud-service.en/help/get-started/web-interface.md

 ## Project list

 The _All projects_ view lists all projects that you have permission to access.
 You can click **[!UICONTROL Show filters]** and filter your project list by type, region, or plan.

+## My Profile

+In the top right-hand corner is your account menu.
+Click the down arrow to access the menu and select **[!UICONTROL My Profile]**.
+In the _My Profile_ view, you can control your user details and display settings, manage security authentication, keys, and tokens.